stevedylandev/openzeppelin-monitor/README.md

   - Calculate as: `(cron_interval_ms/block_time_ms) + confirmation_blocks + 1` (defaults to this calculation if not specified).
   - Example for 1-minute Ethereum cron: `(60000/12000) + 12 + 1 = 18 blocks`.
   - Too low settings may result in missed blocks.
+- Trigger conditions are executed sequentially based on their position in the trigger conditions array.
+Proper execution also depends on the number of available file descriptors on your system.
+Ideally, you should increase the open file descriptor limit to at least 2,048 or higher for optimal performance.
+  - HTTP requests to RPC endpoints may consume file descriptors for each connection.
+The number of concurrent connections can increase significantly when processing blocks with many transactions, as each transaction may require multiple RPC calls.

 ### Notification Considerations